-Unfortunately these issues often appear after hours or on the weekends when help is not so near at hand which is why it’s important to know what to do in a plumbing emergency.
-The team at Brisbane Plumbing & Drainage have put together a handy list of ‘what to do’ and ‘what to avoid’ when disaster strikes your home or business plumbing system.
+Unfortunately, these issues often appear after hours or on the weekends when help is not so near at hand which is why it’s important to know what to do in a plumbing emergency.
+The local plumbing team at Brisbane Plumbing & Drainage have put together a handy list of ‘what to do’ and ‘what to avoid’ when disaster strikes your home or business plumbing system.

 Burst water pipes can happen anywhere along the mains water line from the meter at the front of your property all the way to the pipes in the walls or ceiling of your home.
 The first sign of a burst pipe could be unexplained water bubbling up in the lawn or wet areas appearing in a wall or carpet.